amhooman/Agoti-web-port/README.md

 Playable Agoti (agoti assets): https://gamebanana.com/mods/311988

-Me (edited charts to make them fit better & added normal mode to fnf neo agoti songs, had to rewrite some of the code to make it work on web, etc.)
+amhooman(me) (edited charts to make them fit better & added normal mode to fnf neo agoti songs, had to rewrite some of the code to make it work on web, etc.)

-add this to your website if you want, but please leave credit if you want to use this
+add this to your website if you want, but please leave credit if you want to use this. https://github.com/amhooman (people who fork this, please leave this part)